Home » USA » Grand Canyon West Rim helicopter tours

 Coach Tour from Vegas, with helicopter landing

-You hop aboard a comfortable, air-conditioned bus with restrooms, reclining seats, and large windows for a two and a half-hour drive from Las Vegas to the West Rim.
+Hop aboard a comfortable, air-conditioned bus with restrooms, reclining seats, and large windows for a two and a half-hour drive from Las Vegas to the West Rim.

 The standard package includes just a bus tour to the Grand Canyon, but you can upgrade to include a helicopter landing.